alexakimenko/alexakimenko.github.io/_posts/_2016-07-16-time-series-forecasting.markdown

 library(shiny)
 ```

 You can have a bunch of options how to build UI, however I prefer `shinydashboard`.
-You can develop really beautifull reports, something like this [one](https://gallery.shinyapps.io/087-crandash/).
+You can develop really beautiful reports, something like this [one](https://gallery.shinyapps.io/087-crandash/).
 So you need to activate `shinydashboard` by running:

 ```R
 install.packages("shinydashboard")
 library(shinydashboard)
 ```

 Next you need to fill `dashboardHeader`, `dashboardSidebar` and `dashboardBody`.
 In `dashboardBody` we will have input elements to communicate with the user - `dateRangeInput` (range of the dates from a file with actuals), `numericInput` (Number of periods ahead to forecast) and `fileInput` (actual).
 We also have `checkboxInput`  just to specify forecasting model type.
 Each input element has at least 3 parts: variable name (it will be used in `server.R` part), help text and default value.
-Below you can see the full sript of `ui.R` part
+Below you can see the full script of `ui.R` part

 ```R
 dashboardPage(skin = "blue",